ncarrillo/xanite/README.md

 2- install your game here Because only iso is supported <a href="https://github.com/dev-Ali2008/Xemu-android/blob/main/Game.md">game</a>
 &nbsp;&nbsp; &nbsp;&nbsp;

-3. ensure that the games are available And click on your game
+3. Search in your And click on your game

 4. Once the game loading interface opens, verify that the game ISO is properly downloaded and free from errors.